josealdunate/CS50-Final-Project/README.md

 It will constantly be comparing your clients needs to your listing's features, reminding you who would be interesed on a specific property.

+You can watch a video of the app running [here](https://www.youtube.com/watch?v=IwhwUpRpudI).

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.